-The MPhil is a two-year taught graduate course that can be used as a route to the DPhil, if then followed by two years of doctoral study.
+The MPhil in Greek and/or Latin Literature is a 21-month taught graduate course that can be used as a route to the DPhil, if then followed by two years of doctoral study.
 Applicants for the MPhil wishing to enter doctoral programmes elsewhere after their master's degree at Oxford are also welcomed.